hzdavid/findConflicts/README.md

 if xxxgroupId:xxxArtifactId >=2.2.2 then  yyygroupId:yyyArtifactId>2.1.8
 zzzgroupId:zzzArtifactId>5.1.6

-It means that at you classpath,
+It means that at your application's classpath,
 if the version of xxxgroupId:xxxArtifactId is larger than 2.2.2 or equal to 2.2.2, the  yyygroupId:yyyArtifactId should be larger than 2.1.8.
 Otherwise it is a conflict.
 The version of zzzgroupId:zzzArtifactId should be larger than 5.1.6.
 Otherwise it is a conflict.